gabgaballday/twyn-docs/glossary.md

 ---

 **AI Twin / Twyn**
-A digital personality mirror created from a user's onboarding conversations.
-The AI Twin represents how a person communicates, what they value, and what matters to them in a partner.
-Other users can chat with someone's AI Twin to preview compatibility.
+A digital personality created from a user's onboarding conversations.
+The AI Twyn represents how a person communicates, what they value, and what matters to them in a partner.
+Other users can chat with someone's AI Twyn to preview compatibility.

 **Compatibility Engine**
 Twyn's matching system that analyses personality traits, values, communication style, and emotional maturity to surface genuinely compatible matches.
 It prioritises deeper compatibility signals over surface-level preferences.